CNB Financial (NASDAQ:CCNE) Issues Quarterly Earnings Results

-CNB Financial (NASDAQ:CCNE – Get Rating) announced its quarterly earnings results on Monday.
+CNB Financial (NASDAQ:CCNE – Get Rating) announced its earnings results on Monday.
 The bank reported $0.73 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.75 by ($0.02), MarketWatch Earnings reports.
-The firm had revenue of $74.68 million during the quarter, compared to the consensus estimate of $58.80 million.
 CNB Financial had a return on equity of 15.18% and a net margin of 25.43%.
+The business had revenue of $74.68 million for the quarter, compared to analyst estimates of $58.80 million.

 CNB Financial Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 15th.
-Stockholders of record on Wednesday, March 1st were paid a $0.175 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, March 15th.
+Stockholders of record on Wednesday, March 1st were given a dividend of $0.175 per share.
+The ex-dividend date of this dividend was Tuesday, February 28th.
 This represents a $0.70 annualized dividend and a dividend yield of 3.92%.
-The ex-dividend date of this dividend was Tuesday, February 28th.
-CNB Financial’s dividend payout ratio (DPR) is presently 21.28%.
+CNB Financial’s payout ratio is 21.28%.

 About CNB Financial